 Tel: 01634 298800

-From July 2018, employers can transfer up to 10% of levy funds (as many other employers as required) to cover the costs of training apprentices, with providing further flexibility for levy paying organisations.
+From April 2019, employers can transfer up to 25% of levy funds (to as many other employers as required across their supply chains) to cover the costs of training Apprentices, providing further flexibility for levy paying organisations.

 GOV.UK: Guidance – Pay Apprenticeship Levy

 Click here to find out more on when you have to pay Apprenticeship Levy and how to report your payments on the GOV.UK Website.